Skip to content

 For better results, stage your changes incrementally (smaller, focused commits) rather than staging everything at once.
 The AI generates better messages when the diff tells a coherent story.

-Tip 29: Use Ask Mode for Architecture Planning
+Tip 29: Use Plan Mode for Architecture Planning

-Section titled “Tip 29: Use Ask Mode for Architecture Planning”
+Section titled “Tip 29: Use Plan Mode for Architecture Planning”

-Once you have the plan, start a new agent conversation and reference the plan as context.
-This two-step approach (plan in Ask mode, implement in Agent mode) produces dramatically better results than jumping straight to implementation.
+In Plan mode you click to build the plan directly; in Ask mode, start a new agent conversation and reference the plan as context.
+Either way, this plan-then-build approach produces dramatically better results than jumping straight to implementation.

 Cursor supports image input in the agent panel.
 Drag and drop a screenshot, a Figma export, or a mockup, and the agent can use it as a reference for generating UI code.